dwilkie/conversational/README.markdown

 Notice that it calls `create!` and *not* `new` as we want to save this conversation.
 Also notice that topic is set to "facebook_alert" which is the name of the class minus "Conversation".
 This is important so `find_or_create_with` can find the conversation.
 Also notice that `friend_request` does *not* call finish.
 This conversation isn't over yet!

 Now sometime later you reply with "yes".
-The controller calls `Conversation.find_or_create_with` which finds your open conversation and returns the an instance as a `FacebookAlertConversation`
+The controller calls `Conversation.find_or_create_with` which finds your open conversation and returns an instance as a `FacebookAlertConversation`.

 The controller then calls `move_along` on this conversation which looks at your message, sees that you replied with "yes" and replies with "You successfully accepted the friend request".
 It also calls `finish` which marks the conversation as finished, so that next time you text something in it won't find any open conversations.

 There are still a few more things we need to do in order to make this application work properly.
-Right now if we text in something other than "us", "wow" or "yes" we will get an exception.
-Let's fix it in the following section
+Right now if we text in something other than "us", "wow" or "yes" we will still get an exception.
+Let's fix it in the following section.

 ## Configuration

-In our example application we are responding to requests based on the first word of their text message.
-But what if they text in something unknown to us or they text in something blank?
+In our example application we are responding to requests based on the first word of the incoming text message.
+But what if we text in something unknown or something blank?

 You can configure Conversation to deal with this situation as follows: